 A: It shouldn’t as one of Transport Canada’s main principles is privacy.
 Consider a solution that also values privacy and security while meeting the regulations.
 Evaluate the solution’s protocols and look for one that enables controlled data sharing and secure logs identifying the circulation of data.
 This will ensure the integrity of the chain.

 Q: Transport Canada calls for six years of data to be stored, managed, and available for access.
 What’s the best way to meet this obligation?

 A: There are independent certifications available to suppliers to confirm their security processes and protections.
 Consider looking for suppliers with Type 2 SOC 2 certifications, as well as turnkey hosting facilities with a solid and honed Disaster Recovery and Business Continuity Plan.

 A: While regulations do have a dynamic aspect and can change over time, the changes usually come about slowly.
-Look for a solution that either meets the most stringent regulation or one that can provide over the air (OTA) updates to adjust for changes.
+Look for a solution that either meets the most complex regulations or one that can provide over the air (OTA) updates to adjust for changes.
 OTA allows for a more robust solution without causing adverse delays to your operations.
 Also, a solution with a proven operating record across borders and various government oversight will help ensure consistent and accurate compliance.

 Comparing IoT Providers

 So how does IoT solution providers stand up?
 Wi-Tronix has the most complete, connected suite of capabilities that will keep your railroad fully compliant with the Transport Canada regulation.
 Our solution is rapidly evolving and adapting to ever changing technology industry challenges.

 Railroads leveraging IoT technology are seeing many benefits and operational savings including fuel optimization, automatic operational performance measurements and real-time safety alerting.